hyagli/cdc-python-netcore/README.md

 # Outbox Pattern Implementation using Debezium and Google Protobuffers

-This example shows that you can profit from [Debezium](https://debezium.io/) for an [Outbox Pattern implementation](https://debezium.io/documentation/reference/1.6/transformations/outbox-event-router.html) while also having the benefits of [Google Protobuffers](https://developers.google.com/protocol-buffers).
+This is an example POC that shows that you can profit from [Debezium](https://debezium.io/) for an [Outbox Pattern implementation](https://debezium.io/documentation/reference/1.6/transformations/outbox-event-router.html) while also having the benefits of [Google Protobuffers](https://developers.google.com/protocol-buffers).

+A very nice example of using CDC for an outbox pattern is given in this [Debezium blog post](https://debezium.io/blog/2019/02/19/reliable-microservices-data-exchange-with-the-outbox-pattern/) by [Gunnar Morling](https://www.morling.dev/).
+Normally, when using CDC in an outbox pattern implementation, the Kafka message contains additional information about the schema, event key, etc. This is a problem for us since we don't want to lose the perfomance benefits that protobuf is giving us by using JSON serialization/deserialization.
+Another problem is that the downstream services need to be aware of the Debezium JSON schema while consuming Kafka messages.
+We want the downstream services to be aware of only the protobuf schemas.

 [Debezium](https://debezium.io/) is an open source project for [change data capture (CDC)](https://en.wikipedia.org/wiki/Change_data_capture).

 This example has a few components to demonstrate the utilities.
 - A dockerized Django web application that stores data in a MySQL database.
 This application writes the events to an outbox table in a protobuf binary serialized format.
 - An [Apache Kafka](https://kafka.apache.org/) docker setup with a [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) container that has the [Debezium MySQL connector](https://debezium.io/documentation/reference/connectors/mysql.html) installed.
 The Debezium connector listens to the MySQL binlog for a specific outbox table and pushes the changes to a Kafka topic
 - A .NET Core React application with a PostgreSQL database that consumes this data.

-Debezium

-Requirements:<br>
+## Setup:

+Requirements:

-- Just docker
+- Just docker :)

 To get the docker containers up and running: